arackcheev/master/servicenodeSETUP.md

 * Ensure on the SNODE SERVER computer you only have a `blocknetdx.conf`, the `servicenode.conf` is not needed on the SNODE SERVER computer
    * For testnet ensure `blocknetdx.conf` is located in `/blocknetdx/` and not `/testnet4/`
-   * If you are a tester there will be a CMD line startup guide so you don't have to edit this configuration when you switch from main-net and test-net
+   * If you are a tester, there will be a CMD line startup guide so you don't have to edit this configuration when you switch from main-net and test-net

 * Ensure your configuration files are not `servicenode.conf.txt`

-* Ensure the 5000 block is exactly 5000 block, no more or no less & ensure it is confirmed
+* Ensure the 5000 Block is exactly 5000 Block, no more or no less and ensure it's confirmed

 * Ensure you have the latest wallet and that it's fully sync'd and fully unlocked